 Recently looking at cults and hostage-taking, we saw how close Abduction and Alienation were.
 Abduction is a quick way to do the same as Alienation does slowly.
 Abduction is obviously wrong and illegal, so we intervene.
 Alienation is not so obvious and gets away with it.

 Mostly we don’t pair the two up.
-Parents and Children Together (PACT is now called Action Against Abduction) help us to team up better.
+Parents and Children Together (PACT is now called Action Against Abduction) have helped us to team up better.
 Nancy Faulkner’s (1999) UN report ‘Parental Child Abduction is Child Abuse’ is an early exception using Abuse as the common lever.
-Her paper is thorough with references (click on ‘Peer Reviews‘), covers the wide range of harms caused, and makes the link with Alienation.
-Through first posting this, Karen Woodall has pointed out (many thanks!) that there has been active progress on Missing Children (and Adults) in Europe.
+Her paper covers the wide range of harms caused, and makes the link with Alienation.
+There has been active progress through Missing Children (and Adults) in Europe.
 See more below.

 DSM 5 (the US diagnostic manual) has a number of ‘V-factors’ that affect a child’s mental disorders, including abuses and relationship distress.
 But Child Abduction is not specified by name, it seems, despite the case made by Faulkner.
 Perhaps that is a campaign worth pursuing.
 Bill Bernet instead campaigned to get PAS properly into the DSM.
 But without Abduction in it, he is not able to add Child Abduction to the list of five DSM categories that contain the spirit of Parental Alienation in the new DSM 5.